zmrocze/claro/DEVELOPMENT_PLAN.md

 - Responsive design for mobile/desktop

 ### 3.3 State Management
-- Use React Context or Zustand for global state
 - Session memory in local state
-- WebSocket or polling for real-time updates

 ## Phase 4: OS Interface Implementation